GyroSuperintelligence/CGM/docs/Findings/Analysis_Higgs.md

 ### 1.2 The Common Governance Model Approach

 The Common Governance Model represents a geometric framework where physical properties emerge from structural requirements of coherent observation in three-dimensional space.
-The model identifies several fundamental geometric invariants:
+The model identifies several fundamental ontological invariants:

 - **Q_G = 4π**: The complete solid angle in three dimensions, interpreted as the geometric requirement for coherent observation
 - **m_p = 1/(2√(2π)) ≈ 0.199471**: An aperture parameter governing the balance between structural closure and dynamic openness
 - **δ_BU = 0.195342 rad**: A monodromy value representing geometric "memory" in recursive structures
 - **Δ = 1 - δ_BU/m_p ≈ 0.0207**: The aperture fraction, representing approximately 2.07% structural openness

-The central hypothesis of this analysis is that these geometric parameters, when properly interpreted, constrain the Higgs mechanism and predict observable properties of electroweak physics.
+The central hypothesis of this analysis is that these ontological parameters, when properly interpreted, constrain the Higgs mechanism and predict observable properties of electroweak physics.

 ## 2. Methodology